Miscarriage Risk Calculator: Understanding Your Odds

 What is the difference between a miscarriage and a stillbirth?

-Medically, a pregnancy loss that occurs before the 20th week of gestation is defined as a miscarriage.
-A loss that occurs at 20 weeks or later is defined as a stillbirth.
+A loss before 20 weeks is usually called a miscarriage.
+A loss at 20 weeks or later is usually called a stillbirth.

 This information is for educational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with a healthcare provider for any health concerns or before making any decisions related to your health or pregnancy.